udacity/FSND-P4-Design-A-Game/Project-Description.md

  Datastore viewer (usually localhost:8000) to check out the various entities.

 ###Task 2:
   Come up with a new game to implement!
-This could be a guessing game (like Guess a Number) such as Hangman, or a simple board game like Tic-Tac-Toe.
+This could be a more advanced guessing game (like Guess a Number) such as Hangman, or a simple board game like Tic-Tac-Toe.
+Implementing a copy or port of Guess a Number (Guess 2 Numbers/ Guess a Letter/Guess a Word etc.) will not be acceptable.
+We want you to be creative!

   Make sure that the existing endpoints work with the new game - you'll need to modify the models, forms, and resource containers, but the general structure should stay roughly the same so that Games can be created, moves played, and the game state updated and stored according to the rules.

  Some ideas you may want to consider:

-- Hangman, Tic-Tac-Toe, Battleship, mancala, yahtzee, solitaire.
+- Hangman, Tic-Tac-Toe, Battleship, mancala, yahtzee, solitaire, Boggle, War.
 - 2 player games.
 For example, Tic-Tac-Toe could be implemented as a single player game (in which case you'll want to write an AI for the User to play against).
 Or, you could allow for two players to play against